Fitvation 🏋

 Usability Testing

-My goal was to leverage the valuable feedback obtained from the usability tests, analyze the data, and present it in a comprehensive report for stakeholders.
-To humanize the report, I also incorporated the participants' demographics.
+My goal was to leverage the valuable feedback obtained from the usability tests.

-To achieve this, I utilized the powerful Affinity mapping technique to systematically isolate and extract pertinent information from the videos of the tests.
+To achieve this, I utilised the powerful Affinity mapping technique to systematically isolate and extract pertinent information from the videos of the tests.

 I then grouped the data based on common themes and transferred them onto a dynamic Rainbow spreadsheet for further analysis.